We have been actively

 Click on the small picture below to see the size and detail I am looking for.

-gold decal that runs around the base of your machine to assess its condition
+gold decal that runs around the perimeter of the base to assess its condition.

 If you have